Inspired by Coldplay's approach to their album Viva La Vida, this song wanders between many catchy, related sections, but never stays.

 I could bring back the original song if I wanted to.
 But the idea just didn't fit the riff that I had written, which brings us to the details of the writing.

 I wrote the riff first.
-But my preferred writing style is all-at-once.
-I start from an emotion and morph it into both words and sounds at the same time.
+But my preferred writing style is all-at-once: I start from an emotion and morph it into both words and sounds at the same time.
 This ensures that the words match the music.
 In rare cases, I deviate from this strategy (most of my blog posts cover these rare cases).
-In this case, I made the mistake of writing just a riff.
+In Lily Hill, I made the mistake of writing just a riff.

 I wrote that A minor guitar part for the same reason that I write string quartets and choral music: a college music teacher once told me that I could never be as good as Mozart.
 I found his opinion utterly uninspiring, potentially incorrect, and just plain boring.
 What a bummer of a world to live in!
 I reject the idea that the best music has already been written.

 And so it is with guitar riffs.
 There are a lot of them.
 Many of them are so simple that it may seem they were the obvious choices, that they must be the best.
 I said, "pshaw!" and wrote one more.

 And so, I had music, and no words that fit.
 In a way, the current words are a time-lapse diary, because I returned to this song many times, from different emotional vantages.
 At the center of that diary was Lily.

 Lily was an inspiring person to meet during a difficult time.
 No matter what went on in between, when you saw her, you were back up to speed in a matter of minutes.
 She reminded me of why I used to listen to music for fun, which I had stopped doing when I started writing so much of it.
 It was a constant in life, a force of nature.
 Much of my classical music was based around this idea, but I didn't have a pop song like it yet.